Kasperki/NodeBlog/README.md

 ## Controllers

-Controllers will control what kind of content routes load and they will check do the user has right access to access the content.
+Controllers will define routes to the application and control what kind of content the routes load.
+They can also define are the routes protected.

 ```
 //Controller method for single route